VICTORY: Red Tractor Drops Abhorrent Turkey Farm Following Viva! Investigation

 One of the most disturbing and serious malpractices discovered at the farm was turkeys being killed with a neck dislocation device – a plier like tool that crushes the bird’s spinal cord.
 According to the Humane Slaughter Association (HSA) , neck dislocation is not recommended for the routine slaughter of poultry and they identify the tool used by workers at Gravel Farm as an “unsuitable piece of neck crushing equipment”.

-Although neck dislocation, without prior stunning, has been widely used as a method of killing poultry, research indicates that neck dislocation does not consistently concuss the brain and it is unlikely to cause immediate death.
+Although neck dislocation, without prior stunning, has been widely used as a method of killing poultry,

 In the footage obtained by Viva!, one worker dislocates the neck of two turkeys in a segregated pen for the sick and injured.
 Both birds suffer prolonged and visibly distressing deaths, struggling for several minutes after the initial crushing.